Generalized Global Symmetries of $T[M]$ Theories: Part II: Compactification to 4d

 For example, the $E_8$ theory is absolute in 6d, and $T[T^2]$ obtained from it will have no dependence on polarizations.
 Therefore, one expects that the other SCFTs should also be invariant under SL$(2,\Z)$.
 Therefore, it is natural to conjecture that the gauge group for each singularity is given by:

 The quotient are always diagonal, and these all in fact comes from absolute theories in 6d.\footnote{For example, in the fifth case, the $\Z_6$ acts on $SU(2)\times SU(3)$ via the isomorphism with the center $\Z_2\times \Z_3$, and for the next one we have picked a $\Z_4$ Lagrangian subgroup of $\Z_2\times \Z_8$ generated by $(1,2)$.
 One can view the $\Z_4$ as an extension of $\Z_2$ by $\Z_2$, and it is equivalent to write $(SU(2)\times SU(8)/\Z_2)/\Z_2$.
-For the last one, one gets the ``semi-spin'' group $Ss(16)$, which is different from $SO(16)$ which is another quotient of $Spin(16)$.} See a classification in Section 4.2 of Part I, where all of the cases mentioned here feature.
+For the last one, one gets the ``semi-spin'' group $Ss(16)$, which is different from $SO(16)$ and is another quotient of $Spin(16)$.
+Notice that each gauge group arising in this way in 4d is expected to be a subgroup of $E_8$.
+In particular, while the semi-spin group is a subgroup, $SO(16)$ is not and should not appear as the gauge group in lower dimensions.} See a classification in Section 4.2 of Part I, where all of the cases mentioned here feature.